 The VITA Board of Directors approved the IIEPP as of 20 July 2007.
 VITA Standards Organization is currently operating under these approved policies and procedures.

 VITA does not manufacture any products and its policy is not to export any information or provide any service that is controlled under the Export Administration Regulations (EAR) of the US Department of Commerce, or the International Traffic in Arms Regulations (ITAR) of the US Department of State.
 Rather, VITA develops open standards constructed from publicly available information provided by its members.
 Those standards are used by a broad range of manufacturers world-wide in products with a variety of commercial and military applications.
-Although VITA's standards may appear in military applications, they contain no export controlled information and are not developed using any controlled information.
+Although VITA's standards may appear in military applications, they contain no ITAR export controlled information.
+They are not developed using any controlled information and do not appear on the Commodity Control List (CCL) or any another federal agency’s export control regulations.
+As such they can be classified as EAR99.
 VITA's international information exchange compliance efforts are coordinated through VITA's Technical Director, with responsibilities described in the IIEPP.

 VITA's International Information Exchange Policies and Procedures (IIEPP) and other VITA policies and procedures are copyrighted and the property of VITA.
 They do not constitute legal advice.
 Rather, VITA's policies and procedures are provided solely for member and employee use in conjunction with VITA activities and may not be relied upon for legal or regulatory advice and analysis.
 They are not intended to replace the International Traffic in Arms Regulations (22 CFR Parts 120-130) or other government regulations or regulatory documents, and do not relieve service providers, exporters, or importers of their statutory duties to comply with current laws and regulations of the United States.